 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 This section of the handbook explains the issues a member applying for retirement will confront, including the normal and early retirement benefits available to members, annuitization and the selection of the ASA payment options.
-Working after retirement and other issues related to being a retired member are covered in Section Five.
+Working after retirement and other issues related to being a retired member are covered in Section Four.

 If a member of the ASA Only plan separates from state employment and later returns to state employment in a position covered by the ASA Only plan, the member is entitled to receive credit for the member’s years of participation in the plan before separation.
 Annual variable (employer share) contribution amounts forfeited by the employee may not be restored to the member’s account upon rehire.